-Jennifer White is a London-based Movement Director, Performer, and Choreographer.
+Jennifer White is a London-based choreographer and movement director.

 She graduated from Rambert School of Ballet and Contemporary Dance.
 She was nominated for the Critics’ Circle National Dance Awards for Emerging Artist, and was highlighted as a breakthrough artist in The Observer’s Hot List.